-- The First Third World binary - Structuralism:
+- The First Third World binary - Structuralism: to explain/ understand social reality, builds models based on binaries - Structuralism makes a distinction between surface structure (superstructure) and deep structure (infrastructure/base structure) (Glazer) - to understand the surface structure one has to understand the deep structure, and how it influences the surface structure - Assiter (1984): structures are the "real things" that lie beneath the surface (or the appearance of meaning)

-to explain/ understand social reality, builds models based on binaries
+Note: origins in Freud's psychoanalysis

-- Structuralism makes a distinction between surface structure (superstructure) and deep structure (infrastructure/base structure) (Glazer) - to understand the surface structure one has to understand the deep structure, and how it influences the surface structure - Assiter (1984): structures are the "real things" that lie beneath the surface (or the appearance of meaning) - \Note: origins in Freud's psychoanalysis - surface structure = conscious; deep structure = unconscious - E.g. anxiety (conscious-surface expression) in front of a wolf is result of unconscious (deep structure) 'trauma' in e.g. early childhood
+- surface structure = conscious; deep structure = unconscious - E.g. anxiety (conscious-surface expression) in front of authority (e.g. your boss) is result of unconscious (deep structure) 'trauma' in e.g. early childhood in front of parent, schoolteacher, etc.